Sometimes I complain about being a pastor.

 - I get to tell everyone about the hope and salvation I have found in Jesus, and have a front row seat to see God change people’s lives.

 - I get the privilege of preaching God’s word to His people.

 - I get to spend every day seeking Jesus and doing my best to do what he says.

-- I get to meet and enjoy relationships with all kinds of people from all different ages, races, places and walks of life.
+- I get to meet and enjoy relationships with all kinds of people from all different ages, races, backgrounds and walks of life.

-- I have a church community that genuinely loves my family and me.
+- I have a church community that genuinely loves my family and I.

 - There is no better accountability system for sin than knowing that everyone in the church and the community is watching how I live.

 - I actually get paid to do ministry so that I can focus on it full-time.

 - God uses my imperfect efforts to accomplish His perfect mission.